 At Mullion School we welcome everyone into our community.
 Mullion School endeavours to make available inclusive provision so that all students, including those with Special Educational Needs and Disabilities (SEND), can enjoy and benefit from a broad and balanced education and achieve their full potential.

 All staff are committed to helping the students make the most of the opportunities offered to them at school.
 Some students with SEND need extra support to help them do this.
 The SEND department comprises of a strong and experienced team with many and varied skills.

-Some members of staff have also undertaken further training and are developing the role of Champions in specific areas:
+Some members of staff have also undertaken further training and are Champions in specific areas:

-Autism champions are Mrs Sandra Bolton and Mrs Mel Hatton
+Autism champions are Mrs Sandra Bolton and Mr Simon Thorpe

 Dyslexia Champions are Mrs Mary Maddison, Mrs Fran Pascoe and Mrs June Povey

 Where are we?

 The SEND Department is based in room E7.
 Students are welcome to come to E7 during break and lunch times to eat, play board games and chat.
 It is always staffed by TAs, who are available to support students as necessary.